Manufacturing · Fastening

-Bolt Torque and Preload
+Bolt Torque & Preload Calculator

 Using nut factor K = 0.2 — Plain, unlubricated steel.